epam/edp-install/docs/user-guide/quick-links.md

 # Manage Quick Links

 The Links section is designed to store all the component references in one place.
-Additional feature is to display these references directly in the [Overview](index.md) page of the EDP Portal.
+Additional feature is to display these references directly in the [Overview](index.md) page of the KubeRocketCI portal.
 Some of the links are also located in the application details and stage details pages.
 Integrating some of the tools will also make these links clickable.

 ## Add Quick Link

 To create a Quick Link, follow the steps below:

-1. Navigate to `EDP Portal` -> `EDP` -> `Configuration` -> `Links` and click the **+ Create** button:
+1. Navigate to **KubeRocketCI** -> **Configuration** -> **Links** and click the **+ Create Link** button:

   !![Links section](../assets/user-guide/links_section.png "Links section")